BelT26/RDFC/README.md

 Whites: 2, 3, 5, 7, 9, 11
 Once assignment has occurred the next fixture details are be updated with the team details.

-### Social Updates
-The manager is able to add details and images of upcoming social events

 ### Match Results